Are Women (Spiritually) Superior to Men? A Dissenting View!

-This is my response to Robert Kopecky’s excellent essay “Are Women (Spiritually) Superior To Men?
+Below is my response, written in 2015, to Robert Kopecky’s excellent essay “Are Women (Spiritually) Superior To Men?
 A Call To Action!” which I recommend you read first.

 First, let me thank Mr. Kopecky for courageously addressing a delicate question.
 I admire how he answered.
 My words below are not intended to take away from the many good points he made in his essay, but rather to identify some nuances I believe he overlooked, and to (I hope) offer some balance.

 I had to refresh my understanding of the word “androgynous” before I was able to agree with Mr. Kopecky in principle that “The recipe for saving the world lies in this ‘Sacred Androgyny’” comprised of both male and female qualities fused in a mystical alchemy.